Toggle: English / Spanish

-Physical activity, strong emotion, eating, heavy clothing, medications, high room temperature, and high humidity can all increase your body temperature.
+- Physical activity, strong emotion, eating, heavy clothing, medications, high room temperature, and high humidity can all increase body temperature.

 Febrile seizures do occur in some children.
-However, most febrile seizures are over quickly, do not mean your child has epilepsy, and do not cause any permanent harm..
+Most febrile seizures are over quickly and do not mean your child has epilepsy.
+These seizures also do not cause any permanent harm.

 Unexplained fevers that continue for days or weeks are called fevers of undetermined origin (FUO).

-Almost any infection can cause a fever.
-Some common infections are:
+Almost any infection can cause a fever, including:

 - Urinary tract infections